Iceland is awesome!! But, driving there can be a bit tricky. Especially if you’re not from a winter climate.

 Strasbourg was one of those cities that came as a complete surprise.
 It turned out to be so much more incredible than I ever imagined and totally exceeded my expectations!

-If all that hasn’t convinced you to visit this German border city, then these 17 Photos from Strasbourg definitely will!
+If all that hasn’t convinced you to visit this German border city, then these fabulous fall photos from Strasbourg, France definitely will!

 Northern Switzerland’s best kept secret is a charming medieval city nestled along the Upper Rhine River, home to the Munot Fortress and several baroque style buildings.
 The city of Schaffhausen is just as much captivating, as it is beautiful.